In today’s stressful world, it’s vital that you take charge of your well-being. Your physical, mental, and emotional health depend upon it.

 You might see an improvement in your blood pressure, sleep, and some chronic illnesses, such as PTSD, eating disorders, addictions, and depression.
 The latter because it helps you stay grounded in the present moment rather than being overly focused on the past or the future.
 One professional describes mindfulness as de-centering yourself from unproductive, painful thoughts, such as “It’s always going to be this way” or “Nothing ever works out for me.”

 Being mindful can help a person make better decisions when it comes to making healthy food choices, setting goals, and so much more.
-A teacher or an app can help you get started.
-You just need a few minutes a day.6
+Mindfullness guided by a smartphone app is a great way to get started.

 Communicate with loved ones